 As I type up the lives of my ancestors I can see from this what gaps there are in their story.
 I can then go back and collect more information in order to fill in these holes.

-So to wrap up use these census records.
-They are a great help as they can give you the information that you are after.
+So to wrap up use this census records guide, they are a great help as they can give you the information that you are after.
 They can also lead you on to find the stories and also to search for more records about your ancestors.

 Thank You and Please Leave A Comment